 Catherine owns CRG Strategies, a management consulting business specializing in strategy, communications and governance relations.
-She currently is a board member with eHealth Saskatchewan, the Canada Games Foundation, Nutrien Wonderhub and the Institute of Corporate Directors and previously served on the boards of Saskatchewan Blue Cross, United Way of Saskatoon and Shakespeare on the Saskatchewan.
+She currently is a board member with the Canada Games Foundation, Chair of the Nutrien Wonderhub and Co-Chair of the Institute of Corporate Directors, Saskatchewan Chapter and previously served on the boards of Saskatchewan Blue Cross, United Way of Saskatoon and Shakespeare on the Saskatchewan.
 In addition to extensive professional development training, Catherine holds a Bachelor of Science, Physical Education degree, majoring in Commerce, from the University of Saskatchewan.
 Catherine retired in 2017 from the City of Saskatoon after holding several positions, her most recent being General Manager, Corporate Performance Department.
 She was elected to the SMI Board of Directors May 17, 2018.
+Catherine assumed the role of Board Chair on June 25, 2020.